The list of advice for writers is long, seemingly more than is humanly possible to accomplish

 Here are the main ones:

-Read: To write well, we need to be informed.
-This means, we must read.
+To write well, we need to be informed.
+This means we must-read.
 We need to read in our genre and outside our genre.
-Through reading we see what works and what doesn’t.
+Through reading, we see what works and what doesn’t.
 We discover the techniques we like and the ones we don’t.

 By reading widely, we cultivate our voice, develop our style, and feed our muse.
 Reading fuels our writing.
 But while the goal of spending as much time reading as writing makes for a compelling quip, it makes for better rhetoric than reality.